-There are many artificial chemicals believed to contribute to obesity.
+Obesogens are artificial chemicals believed to contribute to obesity.

 They are found in various food containers, baby bottles, toys, plastics, cookware and cosmetics.

-These chemicals exert their effects by activating estrogen receptors, which can cause harmful effects in both females and males.
+Some endocrine disruptors exert their effects by activating estrogen receptors, which can cause harmful effects in both women and men.

-The estrogen receptor is "promiscuous" - meaning that it will bind to anything that looks even remotely like an estrogen (3).
+Estrogen receptors are thought to be "promiscuous," meaning that they will bind to anything that looks even remotely like an estrogen (2).

-These substances have not only been linked to obesity, but also to birth defects, premature puberty in girls, demasculinization in men, breast cancer, and various other disorders.
+Some obesogens have not only been linked to obesity, but also to birth defects, premature puberty in girls, demasculinization in men, breast cancer and other disorders.

-Here are 5 of these "obesogenic" chemicals, which are present in your home at this very moment.
+Below is a discussion of 5 obesogenic chemicals that may be present in your home at this very moment.

-It has been in commercial use for many decades, but recent studies have shown that it may cause significant harm to both lab animals and humans (5).
+It has been in commercial use for many decades, but recent studies have shown that high levels may cause harm to both lab animals and humans (4).

-It appears that the time of greatest sensitivity to BPA is in the womb and 96% of pregnant women in the USA test positive for BPA in their urine (7).
+It appears that the time of greatest sensitivity to BPA is in the womb.
+Interestingly, 96% of pregnant women in the US test positive for BPA in their urine (6).

-Other countries, including Canada and Denmark, find the evidence convincing enough that they've set laws to reduce the amount of BPA in consumer products.
+Nevertheless, countries such as Canada and Denmark find the evidence concerning enough that they've set laws to reduce the amount of BPA in consumer products.

 I have listed some methods to minimize your exposure to BPA (and the other obesogenic chemicals) at the bottom of the article.

-Bottom Line: Bisphenol-A (BPA) has been linked to obesity and many other diseases in humans, although not all scientists agree that it causes harm.
+Summary Bisphenol-A (BPA) has been linked to obesity and many other diseases in humans, although not all scientists agree that the low levels found in food cause harm.
 It is primarily found in plastics and canned foods.

-Phthalates are chemicals that are used to make plastics soft and flexible.
+Phthalates are chemicals used to make plastics soft and flexible.

-They are found in various places, including food containers, toys, beauty products, pharmaceuticals, shower curtains and paint.
+They are found in various products, including food containers, toys, beauty products, pharmaceuticals, shower curtains and paint.

-A Swedish study found that children can absorb airborne phthalates from plastic floor material through the skin and respiratory tract (21) In a study by the CDC, most Americans tested positive for phthalate metabolites in their urine (22).
+A Swedish study found that children can absorb airborne phthalates from plastic floor material through the skin and respiratory tract (19).

-Phthalates may be contributing to increased susceptibility to weight gain by affecting hormone receptors called PPARs, which are intimately involved in metabolism (25).
+Phthalates may be contributing to increased susceptibility to weight gain by affecting hormone receptors called PPARs, which are involved in metabolism (23).

-One study found that phthalate metabolites in the blood correlated with type II diabetes (34).
+One study found that phthalate metabolites in the blood correlated with type 2 diabetes (32).

 Many government and health authorities have begun taking action against phthalates, with the state of California passing laws that instruct toy manufacturers to stop using phthalates in their products.

-Bottom Line: Phthalates are chemicals found in many plastic products.
-Some studies show a link between phthalate exposure and obesity, type II diabetes and genital malformations in boys.
+Summary Phthalates are chemicals found in many plastic products.
+Some studies show a link between phthalate exposure and obesity, type 2 diabetes and genital malformations in boys.

-Atrazine is one of the most widely used herbicides in the United States.
+Atrazine is one of the most widely used herbicides in the US.

-In the USA, there is an overlap between the areas that use the most Atrazine and the prevalence of obesity.
+In the US, there is an overlap between the areas that use the most atrazine and the prevalence of obesity.

-Of course, correlation does not equal causation and we're still a long way off from proving that Atrazine is a significant contributor to obesity in humans.
+Of course, correlation does not equal causation and studies are still a long way off from proving that atrazine is a significant contributor to obesity in humans.

 Organotins are a class of artificial chemicals used for various industrial purposes.

-There is also evidence that exposure to tributyltin in the womb sends signals to multipotent stem cells to become fat cells, which may lead to a significant increase in fat mass over time (45).
+There is also evidence that exposure to tributyltin in the womb may increase the number of fat cells, which may promote fat gain (44).

-Bottom Line: Organotins, including tributyltin, are compounds that have been shown to cause weight gain and fatty liver syndrome in mice.
+Summary Organotins, including tributyltin, are compounds that have been shown to cause weight gain and fatty liver disease in mice.
 They may signal to stem cells to turn into fat cells.

-Perfluorooctanoic Acid (PFOA) is a synethetic compound used for various purposes.
+Perfluorooctanoic acid (PFOA) is a synthetic compound used for various purposes.

-PFOA has been found in the blood of more than 98% of the U.S. population (47).
+PFOA has been found in the blood of more than 98% of Americans (46).

-In one study in mice, exposure to PFOAs during development lead to increased insulin, leptin and body weight during mid-life (52).
+In one study in mice, exposure to PFOAs during development led to increased insulin, leptin and body weight during mid-life (51).

-Bottom Line: Perfluorooctanoic acid is found in non-stick cookware and various other products.
-It is also associated with various diseases in humans and one mice study shows that prenatal exposure leads to obesity in mid-life.
+Summary Perfluorooctanoic acid is found in non-stick cookware and other products.
+It is also associated with various diseases in humans and one mouse study shows that prenatal exposure leads to weight gain in mid-life.

 It is downright impossible to avoid them completely, because they are literally everywhere.